 - Our officers will not prejudge you, and you will not be blamed for what occurred.

-- We will treat you and your particular case with courtesy, sensitivity, dignity, understanding, and professionalism.
+- We will treat you and your particular case in a trauma-informed manner.

-- If you feel more comfortable talking with a female or male officer, and would like to have a friend or advocate present, we will do our best to accommodate your request.
+- If you feel more comfortable talking with a female or male officer, we will do our best to accommodate your request.

 - With your permission, we will assist you in contacting counseling and advocacy services, in addition to other available resources that will continue to provide you with additional support throughout the investigation.